alfurka/alfurka.github.io/_posts/2025-06-26-synloc-update-with-gemini-cli.md

 ### Final thoughts

 I couldn’t have updated the package without Gemini CLI.
 Doing it all manually would have taken a few days.
-Even the build‑test‑publish pipeline, which I’m still learning, was smoother with Gemini’s guidance.

-Next, I’m thinking of trying Claude Code; its pay‑as‑you‑go model suits my sporadic coding sessions.
+For future use, I’m thinking of trying Claude Code; its pay‑as‑you‑go model suits my sporadic coding sessions.
+Of course, I won't switch until gemini CLI free-tier remains.

-This post isn’t sponsored—just sharing my experience.
+Of course, this post isn’t sponsored :).
 Have a nice day!

-Future work will examine GPU acceleration and broader support for non-parametric distributions.
-For now, these enhancements position **Synloc** as a more efficient and maintainable solution for synthetic-data generation.

-[1]: https://github.com/google-gemini/gemini-cli?utm_source=chatgpt.com "GitHub - google-gemini/gemini-cli: An open-source AI agent that brings ..."